table of contents

 Are there any side effects to TM practice?

 Very few clinical trials have reported on the potential negative side effects of meditation.
-Of those that did, none reported that participants experienced any harm from a meditation program (Goyal, 2014a).
+Of those that did, none reported that participants experienced any harm from a meditation program (Goyal-a, 2014).

 There has only been one trial that specifically looked for abnormalities in participants’ blood, kidney, and liver markers.
 Researchers found no evidence of toxicities or negative changes.
-Other trials did not specify what type of side effects they were looking for, only that there were no adverse events (Goyal, 2014a).
+Other trials did not specify what type of side effects they were looking for, only that there were no adverse events (Goyal-a, 2014).

 Transcendental meditation appears to be a safe tool you can use to help improve your focus, and it may even have positive health effects.
 To learn more about other types of meditation and how they might impact your health, click here.